-A refund of \$5 will be made upon return of cap, gown, and hood.
+In St. Paul a refund of \$5 will be made upon return of cap, gown, and hood.
 Diplomas will not be granted until satisfactory arrangements have been made for financial obligations to the school.
 Candidates for degrees from San Diego and Bethel Seminary of the East should consult the associate registrar on their campus for commencement fees.